 Q: What are some of the potential geopolitical ramifications of an uncontrolled reentry?

 There can be international ramifications for uncontrolled reentries.
 In 1978, the Soviet satellite Cosmos 954 reentered over Canada and deposited radioactive material along its reentry footprint.
 Fortunately, the region was not highly populated.
 The Canadian government billed the Soviet Union for expenses.
 This is why it is important that all space operators behave responsibly as their actions can affect other nations.

 More information on Space Debris from The Aerospace Corporation Center for Space Policy and Strategy:

-Marlon Sorge is a technical fellow for the Space Innovation Directorate of The Aerospace Corporation.
+Marlon Sorge is a technical fellow for the Space Innovation Directorate of The Aerospace Corporation and the Executive Director of Aerospace’s Center for Orbital and Reentry Debris Studies (CORDS).
 For more than 30 years, he has conducted space debris research and analysis in a broad range of fields including debris risk assessment, fragmentation analysis, operations support, debris mitigation technique implementation, debris event reconstruction, satellite design for debris survivability, orbital and suborbital range and space safety, ballistic debris management, debris environment projection, collision avoidance, orbital reentry prediction, and national and international mitigation guideline and standards development.